mozilla/data-docs/src/datasets/other/addons_daily/reference.md

 # `addons_daily` Derived Dataset

-This ETL code produces daily aggregates of Firefox extensions.
-It supports the broader "Extension Data for Developers" Project.

 ## Introduction:

 The `addons_daily` dataset serves as the central hub for all Firefox extension related questions.
-This includes questions regarding browser performance, user engagement, click through rates, etc. Each row in the table represents a unique addon, and each column is a unique metric.
+This includes questions regarding browser performance, user engagement, click through rates, etc.
+Each row in the table represents a unique add-on, and each column is a unique metric.

 ### Contents
-Prior to construction of this dataset, extension related data lived in several different sources. `Addons_daily` has combined metrics aggregated from several sources, including raw pings, telemetry data, and google analytics data.
+Prior to construction of this dataset, extension related data lived in several different sources.
+`Addons_daily` has combined metrics aggregated from several sources, including raw pings, telemetry data, and google analytics data.

 ### Accessing the Data
-The data is stored as a parquet table in S3 [here](s3://net-mozaws-prod-us-west-2-pipeline-analysis/bmiroglio/addons_daily_test/)
+The data is stored as a parquet table in S3 `s3://telemetry-parquet/addons_daily/v1/`

 ***The `addons_daily` table is accessible through re:dash using the Athena data source.
 It is also available via the Presto data source, though Athena should be preferred for performance and stability reasons.***

 ## Data Reference